0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x504-SayHello.md

   <img height="150" src="[ignore]/SayHello/TestingStart.png">
 </p>

 The start of the functions look almost exactly the same.
-At this point we can be pretty confident that the function `SayHello()` is calling is `std::cout`.
+At this point, we can be pretty confident that the function `SayHello()` is calling is `std::cout`.
 Let's take a look at the jump instruction at the end of the `SayHello()` function and see what we can find there.
 Here is the code that is jumped to:
 <p>
   <img height="400" src="[ignore]/SayHello/DLLEndl.png">
 </p>

 My first guess, based on the fact that "\n" is used and that we think `std::cout` is called, is that this function is `std::endl`.
 Also, it does look like a more condensed version of `std::cout`.

-In this case I'm pretty certain that I've figured it out.
+In this case, I'm pretty certain that I've figured it out.
 You could do further reversing if you want.

 # Implementing `SayHello()` In Our Own Program
 So we've reversed the function, now let's use it.
 Before we use it we need to know what parameters the function takes, and it's data/return type.
 Looking at the function it doesn't seem to take any parameters.
 If it does take parameters it certainly doesn't use them.
 As for the return type, it doesn't seem to return anything either.
 So it seems like it takes no parameters and is of type void.